Constitution Day (Norway)

-Constitution Day is the national day of Norway and is an official public holiday observed on 17 May each year.
-Among Norwegians, the day is referred to as Syttende Mai ("Seventeenth of May"), Nasjonaldagen ("National Day"), or Grunnlovsdagen ("Constitution Day"), although the latter is less frequent.
-The Norwegian church in Cardiff celebrates Syttende Mai with a parade and a speech about the history of Syttende Mai and then a meal of tasty waffles.
+Constitution Day is the National Day of Norway and is an official public holiday observed on 17 May each year.
+Among Norwegians, the day is referred to as 17 mai ("17th of May"), Nasjonaldagen ("National Day"), or Grunnlovsdagen ("Constitution Day"), although the latter is less frequent.

+The Norwegians will often celebrate with big parades with everyone dressed up in their special outfit (bunad).
+People eat hot dogs, waffles and ice cream and the children play playground games.